NeuroJSON/jdata/JData_specification.md

 Combining with the `JD_GetName`, one can also query if the element is a named one or indexed one.

-Additionally, JData-compliant library must provide the below interface to obtain the count of the childrens for each data item.
+Additionally, JData-compliant library must provide the below interface to obtain the count of the children for each data item.
 A leaflet, an empty structure or an empty array should return a length of 0.
 ```
     integer length   = JD_GetLength(JD_Node item)